Students seeking admission into the program must meet the admission requirements of the Graduate School and specific program requirements.

 - A completed application for admission to the Heritage Studies Ph.D. program.
 Applicants are encouraged to submit the application before January 15.
 Later applications will be considered for admission, but review of applicants will begin on January 15 for the fall semester.

 - A $50 nonrefundable application fee.
 Checks must be made payable to Arkansas State University.
 If applications are received without payment, the Graduate School will hold all application materials and notify the applicants that no action will be taken until payment is received.
 International students may utilize a check or an international postal money order to remit payment in U.S. currency.

 - One copy of official transcripts of all previous undergraduate and graduate coursework attempted, to be sent directly from the institutions previously attended.
 The Graduate School will compute the graduate GPA by counting all graduate courses completed, including any repeated courses.
 Transcripts should reflect a strong background in social sciences and humanities.
 Applicants who are lacking this background who are otherwise exemplary may be granted provisional admission and required to make up these deficiencies.
 Such course credits may not be applied toward fulfillment of doctoral requirements.

 - Letter of application explaining applicant's career goals and knowledge of and interest in Heritage Studies.

 - Three (3) letters of reference from former professors or professional supervisors and colleagues.

 International student applicants must demonstrate a satisfactory level of proficiency in the English language if English is not their native language.
-To demonstrate English proficiency, international student applicants must submit a score of 213 (computer based) on the Test of English as a Foreign Language or must satisfactorily complete level eight of the university's Center for English as a Second Language program.
+To demonstrate English proficiency, international student applicants must submit a minimum score of 79 (internet based), 550 (paper-based) on the Test of English as a Foreign Language (TOEFL), a minimum score of 6.0 on the IELTS, or must satisfactorily get 90% or Above from A-State's English as a Second Language (ESL) program.

 Full description of requirements >>